lyft/bandit-high-entropy-string/README.md

 # bandit-high-entropy-string

-A high entropy string plugin for OpenStack's bandit project
+A bandit plugin that looks for high entropy hardcoded strings (secrets).